vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Courage and Resilience

 - "Courage is not the absence of fear, but the triumph over it." - Nelson Mandela
-- "Resilience is the capacity to recover quickly from difficulties; toughness." - Unknown
+- "Resilience is the capacity to recover quickly from difficulties; toughness." - Anonymous
 - "The only way to deal with fear is to face it head on." - Anonymous
 - "It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change." - Charles Darwin